 The list of all supported medium formats can be obtained using ISystemProperties::mediumFormats[].
-See also: IMMGHEDIA[].

-wstring IMediumFormat::id
+See also: IMedium wstring IMediumFormat::id refer to the same medium format.

 Identifier of this format.

 The format identifier is a non-null non-empty ASCII string.
 Note that this string is case-insensitive.
 This means that, for example, all of the following strings: